lunaluxie/rss-reader/README.md

 - Add hostname to more articles.

 todo:
+- [ ] Add RSS feeds.
-- `all articles` in group
+- [x] `all articles` in group
+- [ ] Fix mobile navigation doesn't close the menu.
+- [ ] Fix issue with jumping to top when hovering link.
+- [ ] Home feed should be full width on mobile.
-- subgroups?
+- [ ] subgroups?
-- today view: show new articles today. (it should pull articles from today and yesterday due to when it's being run.)
+- [x] today view: show new articles today. (it should pull articles from today and yesterday due to when it's being run.)
-    - I am always 1 day behind the news.
-- filters.
+- [ ] filters.
-    - Filter out articles with certain words during build
+    - [ ] Filter out articles with certain words during build
-    - Filter feeds in group.
+    - [ ] Filter feeds in group.

 ## How to build